Weighting with form factors#

 from dynasor.qpoints import get_supercell_qpoints_along_path

-from dynasor.units import radians_per_fs_to_meV as conversion_factor
+from dynasor.units import radians_per_fs_to_meV

-Compute correlation functions
+Compute correlation functions#

 [2]: